watson-developer-cloud/conversation-connector/channels/facebook/README.md

     **Note:** Currently, only the US South region is supported.

-1. Target your desired space by running `bx target --cf`
+1. Target the space where you want to deploy by running the following command:

+    `bx target --cf`

 1. Go to https://console.ng.bluemix.net/openwhisk/learn/cli and then do the following:

     1. Click the account information in the upper right corner, and confirm that the organization and space shown are correct.

-    1. If you have not done so already, follow the instructions to install the CLI.

     1. Copy the command in step 3 ("Log in to IBM Cloud"), and run it in your CLI.